 Lead executing agency: Jordan: Ministry of Education

-Since 2011, the war in Syria and the rise of the terrorist militia Islamic State have driven millions of people from their homes.
-By mid-2016, Jordan had more than 655,000 officially registered Syrian refugees – although it is estimated there are actually more than twice that many in the country.
-Around 250,000 refugees fled to Iraq in 2016 along with 46,000 Iraqi nationals who returned to their homeland from Syria.
-In addition, there are over three million people internally displaced persons (IDPs) in Iraq.
+Since 2011, the war in Syria and the rise of terrorist militia have driven millions from their homes.
+By mid-2016, more than 655,000 Syrian refugees were officially registered in Jordan, while estimates believe there are more than twice that number.
+Iraq has taken in around 200,000 refugees in the last 10 years and has more than three million internally displaced persons (IDPs).

-Both in Jordan and in Iraq, refugees mostly live outside the camps in host communities.
-In some cities, such as Dohuk in northern Iraq, the population has doubled since 2011, giving rise to enormous challenges.
-All population groups need access to basic services and healthcare.
-Furthermore, people need more psychosocial support, education and leisure activities to help ease the tensions.
-Traumatised people, and children and young people especially, require professional guidance and support.
-Many local authorities and schools have reached their limits, with teaching staff already working a double-shift system to provide morning and afternoon schooling for Jordanian and Syrian children respectively.
+Refugees mostly live in host communities.
+In some cities, rising refugee numbers are an added burden and present enormous challenges, for example, access to basic services and healthcare.
+Tailored psychosocial support, education and leisure activities have become vital to help ease the resulting tensions.
+Traumatised people, children, and young people, in particular, require professional guidance and support.
+Many local authorities and schools have reached their limits, with teaching staff working a double-shift system to cope.

-In Iraqi and Jordanian refugee camps and host communities, internally displaced persons, refugees and local people aged between 8 and 24 engage in sporting activities together in a safe environment.
-In addition to promoting their sporting abilities, this nurtures respect, tolerance, discipline, empathy, fair play and self-confidence.
+In Iraqi and Jordanian refugee camps and host communities, internally displaced persons, refugees and local people aged between eight and 24 are building resilience, improving mental health and promoting social values in a safe environment by engaging in sporting activities together.

-The project employs proven educational methods to promote the physical and mental development of children and young people, including disadvantaged and disabled youth.
-Girls and young women are also encouraged to take part in sports.
-Based on the Do No Harm concept, all project measures are planned and designed to be conflict sensitive.
-Coaching for local trainers, sports instructors and social workers sensitises them to the diverse options for development that can be harnessed through sport.
-Equipped with this knowledge, they can then use sporting activities in future to specifically promote social values and skills.
+Based on the Do-No-Harm concept, all project measures are planned and designed to be conflict sensitive.
+Through the project, local trainers, sports instructors, and social workers are introduced to diverse options for development that can be harnessed through sport.
+These can eventually be applied to designing sporting activities in future that specifically promote social values and skills.